KanakShm/Fluid-Sim-Engine/README.md

 https://github.com/user-attachments/assets/c6499686-5ad3-498f-a37a-2836ebec7d52

 The simulation includes a toggle for spatial hashing; turning it off results in a severe drop in frame rate.

+### 3. WebAssembly Porting Strategy
+Porting a native C++ graphics application to the web required significant architectural refactoring:
+* **Loop Management:** Converted the blocking `while(!WindowShouldClose)` loop into an asynchronous callback system using `emscripten_set_main_loop` to prevent browser hanging.
+* **File System:** Embedded shader assets into the virtual file system (MEMFS) during the build process.

-## 🚀 Future Roadmap: GPGPU Acceleration
+## 🎠 Future Roadmap: GPGPU Acceleration

 While currently a high-performance C++ model, the architecture is designed for a seamless transition to a **GPGPU Compute Pipeline**:

 1.  **Offload Pass:** Transitioning the SPH kernels to **OpenGL 4.6 Compute Shaders**.
 2.  **Shared Memory Optimization:** Implementing **LDS (Local Data Share)** caching to reduce VRAM pressure during neighbor searches.
 3.  **Occupancy Tuning:** Analyzing **Wavefront occupancy** and SIMD divergence using the **AMD Radeon GPU Profiler (RGP)**.

-### 3. WebAssembly Porting Strategy
-Porting a native C++ graphics application to the web required significant architectural refactoring:
-* **Loop Management:** Converted the blocking `while(!WindowShouldClose)` loop into an asynchronous callback system using `emscripten_set_main_loop` to prevent browser hanging.
-* **File System:** Embedded shader assets into the virtual file system (MEMFS) during the build process.

 ## 🔧 Build Instructions